 There were other girls there, and we were all dancing.
 I danced with a girl, one of my brother’s girlfriend’s friends, I didn’t think much of it.
 We finished dancing, I turned to D, and she had this angry look.
 She didn’t say anything and just up and left.
 She got in a cab without explanation and took off.

 I was like…what?

-Last week she wrote me and told me that she missed me, I told her the same.
+Last week she wrote to me and told me that she missed me, I told her the same.
 So we met up for dinner.
 She arrived with a gift bag and gave it to me.
-It was a little-stuffed animal and a card, which I thought was awesome.
+It was a little stuffed animal and a card, which I thought was awesome.

 So now we’re good, but with her mood swings, I’m sure we’ll have some sort of fight.
-The good thing is that she now knows that I don’t like to play that cat and mouse game.
-I told her that I love hanging out with her and that if she ever feels angry or that I’ve done something to hurt her that she should talk to me instead of just storming off.
+The good thing is that she now knows that I don’t like to play that cat-and-mouse game.
+I told her that I love hanging out with her and that if she ever feels angry or that I’d done something to hurt her that she should talk to me instead of just storming off.
 So we’re good now, but we’ll see.

 Who Pays On Dates?

 The man pays.
 Period.
 I don’t care how broke you are or how you feel that they are taking advantage of you.
 In my book…(my dad’s book originally, lol), if I’m taking a girl out for a nice time, I always pay, no question.